mpokrass/PSYCH253/lecture_notes.md

 - actual: 10%

 We over emphasize how much attention people pay to us.
 Incaccurately predict that people will recall noticable information; when in reality people have a lot more important things going on in their minds.

+## Dec 2 (missed)

+## Dec 5

+Final:

+- study broad themes more than in-depth details.
+- only 1 part of the short answer will be IV/DV/result details

+Minimal groups paradigm - how we create groups.

+Taijfel (underestimator of dots or overestimator of dots).
+Made people associate with their "group".
+Being randomly grouped with people makes you like them more.

+Prejudice occurs because we maintain our in and outgroup biases.

+People have agency which makes us believe people are deserving of their situations (justice and belief in a fair world) which drives us to maintain prejudice.

+Randomness and uncertainty is aversive, it impairs action.
+If we think the world is random, it makes us not try as hard because there is no point.

+BIS = conflict detector.
+If things are random, detects conflict.

+-
+We perform social comparison at different levels (maintain your self esteem and group self esteem).
+We want to boost our self esteem by having a desirable ingroup.

+"We won" vs "they lost".
+Deride a source of self esteem depending on whether we associate ourselves with various groups. (group serving bias = self serving bias but for groups)

+Realistic group conflict theory - we are competing for limited resources and developed innate dislike/competition with outgroups.

+-
+Sherif

+Brought kids to a campground, set them up in isolation, had them develop group bonds.
+Brought the 2 groups together, had them compete.
+Kids who never met each other, started to become prejudiced against the other group when they had no reason.

+-
+Benevolent sexism; protective paternalism, complementary gender differences (eg purity), heterosexual intimacy.

+Becker and Wright study 1

+Does benevolent sexism reduce women's intentions to take collective action?

+- IV: different primes: benevolent sexism vs hostile sexism vs gender neutral vs gender unrelated

+DV: ratings on collective action intentions and cognitions/beliefs.

+- collective action: participant in rallies
+- gender-specific system justification

+Result: Those primed with HS were more likely to endorse collective action, less system justification.

+Mediation -> chain of events that leads to the outcome.

+-
+Study 2

+Does BS reduce actual behaviour as well?

+Same as study 1

+IV: same 4 conditions

+DV: how many flyers they took to hand out

+Result:

+- BS -> less collective action
+- HS -> more action

+-
+Study 3 and 4

+Does changing gender specific system justification and perceived advantages lead to changes in collective action?

+IV: high vs low system justification (study 3) and perceived advantages (study 4)

+- study 3: 87% (vs 13%) believe societal resources are fairly distributed
+- study 4: write about the advantages (vs disadvantages) of being a woman

+DV: intentions to participate in collective action

+Result:

+- if high system justification, less collective action
+- if advantageous to be a woman, then less collective action

+Solidified the mediation model.

+-
+Final starts with Lecture 19.
+10 MC on the readings.